 - Determine what is covered in the rent when considering how much you can afford.

 - Ask if there are additional expenses, such as utilities, cable, or Internet connection.
 Some rental agencies include certain utilities in the cost of rent, so make a note of which ones are covered when signing a lease.

-- Be sure to check the parking in and around the complex (is there a monthly fee for parking, a city permit required or is it open parking?).
+- Be sure to check the parking in and around the complex (is there a monthly fee for parking, is a city permit required, or is it open parking?).
 Much of the parking in Charlottesville (including on-street parking) is restricted to permitholders.

 - Review security needs with the landlord and discuss whether changes, if any, will be at the landlord’s or tenant’s expense.
 These details will be included in the written lease.
 Some features are controlled by city building codes and may not be under the landlord’s control.

 - Purchasing renters’ insurance is strongly recommended if student possessions are not covered by a parent’s homeowners’ insurance policy.

 - Always take safety into consideration!